|

 the graves of Lieutenant Commander Stephensen and Radioman Pierson,

-“Dear God, most merciful Father in this hallowed ground
+paid respects the said the following prayer: “Dear God, most merciful Father in this hallowed ground

 rest the earthly remains of two gallant heroes whom we are privileged